 Figure 5: A fraudulent Adobe Flash update page used to distribute TangleBot.

 Even with these recent reports, TangleBot attacks are still rare.
 But if it becomes more prevalent, the dangers could be substantial.
 Beyond its ability to control devices and overlay other mobile apps, TangleBot adds camera and audio interception to the mix.

-At time of writing, researchers are uncertain as to why TangleBot has been seen in such small volumes.
+At the time of writing, researchers are uncertain as to why TangleBot has been seen in such small volumes.
 Malware is created by nefarious developers who often license their software to other criminals who actually run the attacks.
 Perhaps the initial detections were part of a test phase, demonstrating the malware’s efficacy to potential buyers.
-Or more ominously, they may be a prelude to bigger campaigns in future.
+Or more ominously, they may be a prelude to bigger campaigns in the future.

-Moqhao is an SMS-based malware deployed by the China-based threat actor known as Roaming Mantis.
-It has been detected in several countries, including Japan, China, India, Russia and, more recently, France and Germany.
+Moqhao is an SMS-based mobile malware deployed by the China-based threat actor known as Roaming Mantis.
+It has been detected in several countries, including Japan, China, India, Russia, and, more recently, France and Germany.
 These attacks are multilingual, with the website landing pages crafted in the target recipient’s language.
 Moqhao is a functional remote access Trojan with spying and exfiltration features.
 It can monitor device communications and grant an attacker remote access to the device.

 This mobile banking malware targets Italian bank customers, using SMS to lure them into downloading a fake security app.
 Once installed, BRATA, which is short for “Brazilian Remote Access Tool, Android” can record phone screen activity and insert app overlays to steal credentials.
 BRATA can steal user data (including usernames and passwords) and intercept multifactor authentication passcodes.
 This year, it has gained GPS tracking and device-wiping features that deploy after the data theft.